-Principal Risks of Investing in the Fund
+Principal Risks of Investing in the Fund, the Underlying Funds and/or the ETFs

 Risk is inherent in all investing.
 The value of your investment in the Fund, as well as the amount of return you receive on your investment, may fluctuate significantly from day to day and over time.
 You may lose part or all of your investment in the Fund or your investment may not perform as well as other similar investments.
-The following is a summary description of principal risks of investing in the Fund.
+The following is a summary description of principal risks of investing in the Fund, the underlying funds and/or the ETFs.
+In the following discussion, references to the "Fund" shall mean any one or more of the relevant underlying funds or the ETFs and the Fund, where applicable.
 The relative significance of each risk factor below may change over time and you should review each risk factor carefully.

-Debt Securities Risk - Debt securities, such as bonds, involve interest rate risk, credit risk, extension risk, and prepayment risk, among other things.
+Debt Securities Risk - Debt securities, such as bonds, involve risks, such as credit risk, interest rate risk, extension risk, and prepayment risk, each of which are described in further detail below: